marcopizarro/FBU-Final-App/README.md

 **Optional Nice-to-have Stories**
 * User can view what podcasts are being listened to nearby them on a map
 * User can listen to podcasts directly in the application
+* User can sign in using only Spotify which links directly with their Parse login

 ### 2. Screen Archetypes